Photographing My Galapagos Big 5

 The Galapagos rewards photographers who slow down.
 The animals do not run, but the moments still pass quickly.
 The difference is awareness.

-The Galapagos Big Five are approachable.
-That does not mean they are simple.
+The Galapagos Big 5 are approachable.
+But that doesn’t mean they’re simple.
 Treat them with intention and they will give you far more than a checklist ever could.

 Happy Photographing,